fetchai/uAgent-Examples/README.md

 Source codes are categorised per the following folder structure:

-- 🤖 `1. uagent`: Individual uAgents
+- 🤖 `1-uagent`: Individual uAgents
-- 🔗 `2. solutions`: Collections of uAgents that together achieve an objective
+- 🔗 `2-solutions`: Collections of uAgents that together achieve an objective
-- 🖥️ `3. applications`: Applications that involve uAgents
+- 🖥️ `3-applications`: Applications that involve uAgents
-- 👤 `4. community`: uAgents submitted by the community
+- 👤 `4-community`: uAgents submitted by the community

 ## ✨ Contributing